NoWauu/NoWauu/README.md

 ### 💬 About me

 I am a 18 year old french student, working to get the **FullStack developer** status.
 I'm currently in BUT INFO, where I learn some things about programming and around that.
 I still learn various things in my spare time and I enjoy discovering new features and programming languages as well as new technologies.
+I avoided frameworks until soon where I learnt `NextJS`, and I will learn multiple others, like `Vue.js` at school, but I'll keep learning on my side (things like C++/C#/Angular) while making projects to apply my skills.

 ### ⚙️ Skills
 <p style="display: inline;">